Avanade/DevOpsHOL/lab-3-analysis-with-sonarqube.md

 ## Stretch goals

 1. Set up own SonarQube server to use in this lab
+2. Install 'SonarLint for Visual Studio 2017' via 'Tools/Extensions and Updates...'
+3. Configure your Sonar server via Team Explorer/SonarQube
+4. Build your application and see the Sonar issues appear in the Error List of Visaul Studio
+5. Mark an issue in SonarQube as false positive and rebuild your application

-1. Resolve technical debt or issues reported by SonarQube
+3. Resolve technical debt or issues reported by SonarQube

 ## Next steps